How China saved Europe's jobless architects

 "I'd just arrived at the office, and they said, 'you need to lead this project,'" the Cuban-born Spanish architect recalled.
 "It was crazy.
 I was developing maybe 20 projects a year.
 Mixed-use buildings, malls with hotel towers, office buildings -- huge developments."

 Jinhua Taigu Craft Plaza, Zhejiang, China.
-Credit: Sure Architecture
+Credit: Courtesy of SURE Architecture

 Valcarce believes that the majority of people in her graduating class have failed to find work in the architecture profession.
-She said that those who could secure jobs in Europe now work on projects she deems to be less interesting and challenging -- "restoration and more basic buildings."
+She said that those who could secure jobs in Europe now work on projects she deems to be less interesting or challenging -- "restoration and more basic buildings."

 In 2011, the year that Valcarce moved to China, Europe was in the depths of an economic recession.
 Young architects in the worst-hit countries -- including Ireland, Italy, Portugal and Greece -- faced fewer job opportunities and lower wages